huggingface/Google-Cloud-Containers/examples/gke/trl-lora-fine-tuning/README.md

 ![GKE Job Running in the GCP Console](./imgs/gke-job-running.png)

 > [!NOTE]
-> In this case, since we're running a batch job, it will only use one node as specified within the `job.yaml` file, since we don't need anything else than that.
+> In this case, since you are running a batch job, it will only use one node as specified within the `job.yaml` file, since you don't need anything else than that.
 So on, the job will deploy one pod running the `trl sft` command on top of the Hugging Face PyTorch DLC container for training, and also the GCS FUSE container that is mounting the GCS Bucket into the `/data` path so as to store the generated artifacts in GCS.
-So on, in this case, we don't care about scaling, we just need to trigger the job and wait until it's done; which once done, it will automatically scale back to 0, meaning that it won't consume resources.
+Once the job is completed, it will automatically scale back to 0, meaning that it will not consume resources.

-Additionally, we can use `kubectl` to stream the logs of the job as it follows:
+Additionally, you can use `kubectl` to stream the logs of the job as it follows:

 ```bash
 kubectl logs -f job/trl-lora-sft --container trl-container --namespace $NAMESPACE